Updated on 2026-02-24 GMT+08:00

 Space occupied by data in the Deep Archive storage class.

-• Minimum storage size: 64 KB.
-If an object is smaller than 64 KB, it will be billed as if it were 64 KB.
-Objects larger than 64 KB are billed for their actual size.
+• Minimum eligible size: It refers to the minimum object size that is eligible for billing.
+For example, if the minimum eligible size is 64 KB, objects smaller than 64 KB will be billed as if they were 64 KB.
+Objects larger than 64 KB will be billed based on their actual size.

 Requests